Mong Reththy

-Lok Oknha Mong Reththy (ម៉ុង ឫទ្ធី) is a Sino-Khmer businessman oknha, a member of the Cambodian Senate, a close counselor to Prime Minister Hun Sen and even dubbed "Hun's Sen's money man".
+Lok Oknha Mong Reththy (លោកឧកញ៉ា ម៉ុង ឫទ្ធី) is a Sino-Khmer businessman oknha, a member of the Cambodian Senate, a close counselor to Prime Minister Hun Sen and even dubbed "Hun's Sen's money man".
 He is one of the main actors of agriculture in Cambodia, through his firm Mong Reththy Group Limited, the largest agro-industrial company in Cambodia.

 Biography

 A pagoda child and childhood friend of Hun Sen

 As a child, Riththy received his education from the local Buddhist pagoda, Wat Neakavoan, in Phnom Penh for four years.
 It was there during his childhood that he befriended his classmate Hun Sen.

 Reththy was the fifth child of 12 siblings, five of whom died under Pol Pot.

 During the Khmer Rouge, he was forcibly married to his current wife.
 From 1979 to 1989, Riththy worked as a civil servant for the Ministry of Public Affairs, department of traffic signs.

 He is often accused by foreign media sources to have made his wealth from trafficking during those years, while evidence remains to be provided to support such allegations.